4) Changing an immutable database

 Immutability

-BUT - aren’t we mutating an immutable database here?
+Section titled “Immutability”But aren’t we mutating an immutable database here?

-line.
+The answer is no. We have been updating the VALID_TIME line.
 But our XTDB database has another, completely immutable timeline called SYSTEM_TIME.

-, we can query the database exactly how it was at a point in database-time.
+Using a query against SYSTEM_TIME, we can query the database exactly as it was at a point in database-time.

 No updates to this line are possible, we can only add to the end of the timeline.
 We call this append-only, and it is very useful for auditing all changes made to the database.